SybelBlue/slides/main-slides.md

 - Partials are used in Views
 - Validations are used in Models
 - Filters are used in Controllers

 --- <!-- .slide: data-auto-animate -->

-### SSO & Third Party Auth

-*never implement by hand!*

-+++ <!-- .slide: data-auto-animate -->

-### SSO & Third Party Auth

-SSO allows us to have one password (eg for calnet) <br>
-and reuse it everywhere

-*this is DRY SOA, yay!*

-for security, third-parties handle the "auth" part, <br> we are usually just left with a cookie

-+++ <!-- .slide: data-auto-animate -->

-### SSO & Third Party Auth

-Rails has built-ins for auth that are very helpful

-The Rails "Getting Started" has a section on it

---- <!-- .slide: data-auto-animate -->